 Kodai Hasu No Sato (Ancient Lotus Park) is the highest-rated place to visit in Gyōda right now.

-The largest category is temples, with 29 places to explore.
+The largest category is parks, with 44 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.